 Can you refinance a USAA student loan?

-Yes.
-You can refinance a former USAA student loan with any private refinance lender.
+Yes, you can refinance a former USAA student loan through a private lender.
+Common reasons to refinance include:

 - Lowering your interest rate